intelligent-algorithm-team/intelligent-combustion/DeePMR/readme.md

 # DeePMR

-DeePMR is one taks of the DeepCombustion project.
+DeePMR is one task of the DeepCombustion project.
 DeePMR: DeeP Model Reduction, develop DNN-based algorithms for reducing chemical reaction mechanisms.

 ## Content of Models